 We now have truly incredible ways to help your nervous system come back to equilibrium.
 I practice Brainspotting, which actually requires you to say very little, but allows your system to heal itself (sometimes, quite rapidly).

 Acceptance and Commitment Therapy (ACT) is a helpful framework in processing experiences with your thinking mind.
-Healing happens when we find acceptance that bad things are a part being a human, learn what we cannot control, and choose actions that lead towards the life we want to have.
+Healing happens when we find acceptance that bad experiences are a part of being human, learn what we cannot control, and choose actions that lead towards the life we want to have.

 No therapist is a perfect fit for everyone.
 The best way to find out if we should work together is to have a quick video meeting